Scuba Diving – PADI Open Water Certification

 *(c) All picture credits to Umesh Chaudhari & Khushboo Goel

-I will never forget that first time when I took a breath under water in the pool.
-The five dives were mostly various skills that a scuba diver must possess to dive safely – Mask clear underwater, CESA, buddy breathing, out of air situations, regulator recovery, aux.
-2nd stage usage, regulator air leak and free breathing etc. It was a lot of skills.
-After accomplishing all of the skills and to my surprise with not too much of trouble, I was quite confident of diving from a boat (that’s what I thought we would be doing - not beach entry :D).
-Having finished the pool session and being completely exhausted by the end of it, I returned home.
-Open water diving was scheduled next week.
-To my luck, I was down with cold and had to postpone.
-The weekends kept slipping away and slots were full too.
-Nileema finally found me a slot for the Memorial day, long weekend in May.
-I had started swimming atleast once a week sometimes even twice.
-I slowly increased my stamina and improved my technique.
-I went from 4 laps to 24 laps in 12 sessions :) with both open & closed turns without even water breaks.
-I was super excited about diving but also a little nervous about having done the skills long ago.
-I brushed up on hand signals and was sure I’d be able to do it well.
+I'll never forget that first breath underwater in the pool.
+Those five dives focused on various critical skills a scuba diver needs for safe diving: mask clearing underwater, CESA (Controlled Emergency Swimming Ascent), buddy breathing, handling out-of-air situations, regulator recovery, auxiliary second stage usage, regulator air leak management, and free breathing.
+It was a lot to learn!
+To my surprise, I accomplished all the skills without too much trouble, leaving me quite confident about diving from a boat (which is what I thought would happen, not a beach entry!).
+Exhausted but accomplished, I returned home, with open water diving scheduled for the following week.
+Unfortunately, I came down with a cold and had to postpone.
+Weekends kept slipping away, and slots were often full.
+Finally, Nileema found me an open slot for the Memorial Day long weekend in May.
+In the interim, I had started swimming at least once, sometimes twice, a week.
+I gradually built my stamina and improved my technique, progressing from 4 laps to an impressive 24 laps in just 12 sessions, including both open and closed turns, without even water breaks!
+I was incredibly excited for the dive, though a little nervous about having practiced the skills so long ago.
+I quickly brushed up on my hand signals, confident I'd do well.